rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### SSH Key permissions

 The private key should have rw to only the user.
 No other users or groups should have any permissions.
-Use the following to set the permissions:
+Use the following to view/set the permissions:

 ```bash
 ls -l